derailed/k9s/README.md

       logoless: false
       # Set to true to hide K9s crumbs.
 Default false
       crumbsless: false
+      # Set to true to suppress the K9s splash screen on start.
+Default false.
+Note that for larger clusters or higher latency connections, there may be no resources visible initially until local caches have finished populating.
+      splashless: false
       noIcons: false
       # Toggles reactive UI.
 This option provide for watching on disk artifacts changes and update the UI live Defaults to false.
       reactive: false